 South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

-Sunday's game between the Maryland Terrapins (1-0) and the South Carolina Gamecocks (1-0) at Colonial Life Arena has a good chance to be a one-sided matchup, as our computer prediction projects a final score of 98-74, heavily favoring Maryland to secure the victory.
-Tipoff is at 1:00 PM ET on November 12.
+Sunday's contest that pits the Maryland Terrapins (1-0) versus the South Carolina Gamecocks (1-0) at Colonial Life Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 95-77 in favor of Maryland, who is a heavy favorite according to our model.
+Game time is at 1:00 PM ET on November 12.

-The Gamecocks won their last outing 100-71 against Notre Dame on Monday.
+The Gamecocks came out on top in their most recent matchup 100-71 against Notre Dame on Monday.

 Catch college basketball action all season long on Fubo!